Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Are the Kaplan and Manhattan GMAT prep courses the same?

 Yes, although Kaplan has owned Manhattan Prep for years, the company recently adopted the Manhattan Prep GMAT courses to be their own (i.e. the old Kaplan GMAT courses no longer exist).

 How much does the Kaplan GMAT prep course cost?

-How many total hours of coursework do you get with Kaplan?
+How many live classroom hours do I get with Kaplan?

 If you purchase the Live GMAT Course from Kaplan, you will get 27 hours of live online instruction across 9 sessions.
 Their GMAT Bootcamp offers 35+ hours of live classroom time.